miridoro/wdi-project-2/README.md

 * MongoDB is used to store individual user login information
 * Gulp was used as the task manager

+####How to run it locally
+* go into wdi-project-2 directory
+* Node must be installed
+* ```npm i```
+* launch mongod
+* launch nodemon
+* open localhost:3000/ in browser

 #### Problems & Challenges

 A challenge was to initially start the project due to the large amount of files that had to be included.
 Another challenge was to decide on a topic that had good quality data and then to display it on the map.
-I immersed myself in these challenges over a two day period (the weekend) and was able to solve most issues.
-Finally, deciding on a style and using the correct styling syntax, in addition to customizing bootstrap 4.0 styling was another challenge.
+I immersed myself in these challenges over a two day period and was able to solve most issues.
+Finally, deciding on a style and using the correct styling syntax, in addition to customizing bootstrap 4.0 styling was another small challenge.

+#### Errors

+If you encounter any errors, type ```command + option + j``` to open up javascript console in browser.

+#### How to empty a MongoDB Database from Command Line

+* type ``` mongo angular-authentication ```
+* Angular-authentication is the name of the app in this case
+* Terminal will now enter MongoDB Shell
+* now type ``` db.dropDatabase() ```
+* Now we can re-populate the database